For decades, Apple has made Macs that everyone from creative professionals to engineers have been eager to work with.

 A great monitor is more than just a display.
 Look for models that come with additional ports, or a built-in webcam if you feel you need it.
 Other helpful capabilities include adjustable stand heights and viewing angles, as well as non-reflective screens or other personalization abilities.
 These are the sort of features that make a computer your own and can help you feel significantly more comfortable while you work.

-Best External Monitors for MacBook Pro: Our Picks
+Best External Monitors for MacBook Pro in 2019: Our Picks

 Please note that the following recommended items are chosen based on our criteria as mentioned above, plus our personal preferences.
 They are, however, not intended to be ranked in the current order.